SamuelReeder/caspr/README.md

 We appreciate your contributions and look forward to collaborating with you to improve this project!

-## Deployment and Github Workflow
+## Deployment and Workflow

-Every update to the **main** branch goes through a series of verification and validation steps before mergeing.
-The Github workflow proceeds as follows
+Before code is pushed to the **main** branch, all pull requets must go through a series of verification and validation steps.
+The workflow proceeds as follows
-1. Identify new features and bug fixes
-2. Create Jira ticket and determine designee and reviewers
-3. Crate Feature or Bug Fix Branch
-4. Initiate pull request and get at least 2 approvals
-5. Merge into main

-Due to permission conflicts, deployment is done on a identical forked, private repository.
-For every milestone a new deployment is created via Vercel.
-Vercel, automatically detects commits into desired branches and creates a separate deployment.
-Note, separate `.env` file are used to seggregate production and development environements and privacy policies were adjusted to account for the production domain.
+1. Make the change you'd like to make on your own branch
+2. Create a pull request, which developers will review
+3. Developers will merge and deploy at their discretion

 ## Licences
 - This project is distributed under the MIT License.
 See LICENSE.txt for more information.